junxit/us-congress-bills-116/bill.md

 - **(a)** *Study* Not later than 12 months after the date of enactment of this Act, the Director shall enter into an agreement with the National Academy of Sciences under which the National Academy agrees to conduct an evaluation and assessment that—
   - **(1)** evaluates the quality and quantity of current Federal programming and research directed at examining STEM education for students in grades Pre–K through 12 and workforce development in rural areas;
-  - **(2)** assesses the impact of the scarcity of broadband connectivity in rural communities has on STEM and technical literacy for students in grades Pre–K through 12 in rural areas; and
+  - **(2)** assesses the impact of the scarcity of broadband connectivity in rural communities has on STEM and technical literacy for students in grades Pre–K through 12 in rural areas;
   - **(3)** assesses the core research and data needed to understand the challenges rural areas are facing in providing quality STEM education and workforce development; and
-  - **(4)** makes recommendations for improving STEM education for students in grades Pre–K through 12 and workforce development in rural areas.
+  - **(4)** makes recommendations for action at the Federal, State, and local levels for improving STEM education for students in grades Pre–K through 12 and workforce development in rural areas.
 - **(b)** *Report to Director* The agreement entered into under subsection (a) shall require the National Academy of Sciences, not later than 24 months after the date of enactment of this Act, to submit to the Director a report on the study conducted under such subsection, including the National Academy’s findings and recommendations.
 - **(c)** *Authorization of appropriations* There are authorized to be appropriated to the Director to carry out this section $1,000,000 for fiscal year 2020.

 ## § 6.
+GAO review

+Not later than 3 years after the date of enactment of this Act, the Comptroller General of the United States shall conduct a study on the engagement of rural populations in Federal STEM programs and submit to Congress a report that includes—

+- **(1)** an assessment of how Federal STEM education programs are serving rural populations;
+- **(2)** a description of initiatives carried out by Federal agencies that are targeted at supporting STEM education in rural areas;
+- **(3)** an assessment of what is known about the impact and effectiveness of Federal investments in STEM education programs that are targeted to rural areas; and
+- **(4)** an assessment of challenges that state and Federal STEM education programs face in reaching rural population centers.

+## § 7.
 Capacity building through EPSCOR

 Section 517(f)(2) of the America COMPETES Reauthorization Act of 2010 (42 U.S.C.
 1862p–9(f)(2)) is amended—